-Management Objectives for the lands
+Management Objectives for the lands (in no particular order of precedence)

-- To provide a connected network of open space areas and facilities, and services from those areas and facilities, that encourage participation in, and facilitate, recreational, cultural and community pursuits and to seek to maximise the use of the lands and their facilities for these purposes. - To support and encourage pedestrian and bike rider movement within and through the Reserve along a linear network of open space areas. - To provide the community opportunities for activities such as, but not limited to, play, physical activity, picnics, walking, bike riding, dog exercising and gatherings. - To support a healthy biodiversity corridor for improved natural habitat, waterway and indigenous vegetation health. - To address specific environmental, heritage and urban design objectives. - To utilise a portion of the Reserve for stormwater management purposes if necessary
+- To provide a connected network of open space areas and facilities, and services from those areas and facilities, that encourage participation in, and facilitate, sporting, recreational, cultural and community pursuits and to seek to maximise the use of the lands and their facilities for these purposes. - To support and encourage sporting clubs to provide the community opportunities for sporting and recreational activities. - To facilitate occupation of any part of the Reserve by sporting clubs/groups, community clubs/groups for community and sporting purposes as set out in any licence/lease/permit granted by the Council. - To address specific environmental, heritage and urban design objectives. - To utilise a portion of the Reserve for stormwater management purposes if necessary.